Pick-Up & Drop

-Railway Station: Jogindar Nagar Railway Station, 166 km from Manali is the nearest railway station
+Railway Station: Joginder Nagar Railway Station, 166 km from Manali is the nearest railway station

 Airport: Bhuntar Airport, Kullu

-The Bara Bhangal Trek is through thick forests but there is no water point after departing from Manali.
+The Bara Bhangal Trek is into thick forests though there is no water point after departing from Manali.

 In the last leg, the path turns to the right and you will be traversing through the ridge horizontally and enters the campsite on an alpine plateau studded with thick growth of alpine flowers.